SilverFast

-SilverFast is the name of a family of software for image scanning and processing, including photos, documents and slides, developed by LaserSoft Imaging.

-There are also other applications for image processing using digital cameras or printers and for 48-bit raw data image processing.
+SilverFast is a family of software for image scanning and processing, including photos, documents and slides, developed by LaserSoft Imaging.
+There are also other applications for image processing using digital cameras or printers, and for 48-bit raw data image processing.

 History

-SilverFast was introduced in 1995, it is still under development today.
+SilverFast was introduced in 1995 and is still under development today.
 Some scanner manufacturers bundle their hardware with SilverFast software.
 Some of the features developed for SilverFast, especially in the area of color management, error detection and automatic dust and scratch removal, have been patented.
 The European Digital Press Association named SilverFast the "Best colour management software of the year 2008" for improving the dynamic range of most scanners and for creating ICC profiles automatically.
-In 2011 version 8 was introduced, and HDR imaging software followed in 2012.
-SilverFast 9 has been released in 2020.
+In 2011, version 8 was introduced, and HDR imaging software followed in 2012.
+SilverFast 9 was released in 2020.